 Rapid Links - Steel - stainless, galvanized

 NEW!!
-We are converting our program to stainless, with the help of HowNOT2, starting with 6mm.
-These are sourced from Climbing Taiwan who does a good QA job - and yet the price is about half of what we previously had to charge.
+We are converting our program to stainless, with the help of HowNOT2, starting with 6mm and 7mm.
+These are sourced from Climbing Taiwan who does a great QA job - and yet the price is about half of what we previously had to charge.
+And then tariffs, means the price is about the same.

 6mm 316 Stainless Steel TALL - Climbing Taiwan